Jorricks/iCal-library/README.md

 - No strict evaluation that could lead to errors while parsing the file.
 - Lazy evaluation for iCalendar properties to speed up the process.

-## ToDo
+## Features on the horizon
 - Implement timeline functionality for all items instead of just VEvents.
-- Fix the timeline & expanding functionality to use intersect.
+- Set the timeline & expanding functionality to use Timespan.intersect.
 - Implement a custom list to automatically set parents.
 - Implement support for quoted property parameters.
 - Implement support for the new Properties for iCalendar (RFC 7986)